MODM Clinical Database Management

 Knowledge of the international professional and cultural environment

-Job interview simulation, oral presentation with PowerPoint, meeting simulation, letter and e-mail writing, debates, document reading, etc.
+Job interview simulation, oral presentation with PowerPoint, meeting simulation, letter and email writing, debates, document reading, etc.

 Methodological aspects (according to group needs)

-Develop communication skills in a foreign language.
+Developing communication skills in a foreign language.

 Specialized vocabulary